bookofproofs/bookofproofs.github.io/_sources/history/19th-century/ince.md

 title: Ince, Edward
 born: 1891
 died: 1941
-keywords: Edward Ince, Edinburgh, Cambridge, Leeds, Liverpool, Cairo, Imperial College London, mathematical induction, quadratic equation, axioms, Treatise, Ince transform, Cauchy-Reimann equations, integral equations, limit cycle
+keywords: edward ince,ince
-description: Edward Ince graduated in Edinburgh and researched at UK universities, creating mathematical induction, quadratic equations, axioms, the Ince transform, Cauchy-Reimann equations, integral equations and a limit cycle.
+description: Edward Ince graduated from Edinburgh and researched at Edinburgh and Cambridge.
+He worked at universities in Leeds, Liverpool, Cairo, Edinburgh and Imperial College London before moving back to Edinburgh as Head of Technical Mathematics.
+He worked on Special Functions.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---